SimonPadbury/baselayer-3/_src/index.md

 ### (1.)
 Focus states

-Baselayer uses the browser’s built-in focus ring styles, slightly improved by a thickeing the  ring and moving it out a little to improve legibility of link text.
+Baselayer uses the browser’s built-in focus ring styles, slightly improved by a thickening the  ring and moving it out a little to improve legibility of link text.
 In modern browsers the focus ring is clearly visible in a range of contexts, and in both light and dark themes.
 A z-index raise has been added to prevent the focus ring tucking under a neighbouring item, e.g. in input/button groups.

 See also [colors and accessibility]({{ "/colors/#colors-and-accessibility" | url }}).